pyjamabrah/pyjamabrah/content/products/cortex-m-102/index.md

           us: true
           others: false
       faqs:
-        - q: "Do I need to know the C Language?"
+        - q: "Do I need to know Assembly Language?"
-          a: "Although there is a section dedicated to the review of the key concepts in the C Language, working knowledge of the language is assumed and will make it easy for you to absorb and accept the content more easily."
+          a: "No. You will learning the required basics (and advance concepts) as part of the course."
           open: "open"
         - q: "Is this course good for beginners?"
           a: "Yes!
-The course is taught as if the learner has no idea about Data Structure implementations in C."
+The course is taught as if the learner has no idea about ARM Cortex-M CPUs, Assembly and OS."
           open: "open"
         - q: "Why is the course validity 365 days?"
           a: "We need to maintain the servers that host the courses.
 At the moment we have enough capital to keep the server afloat for another year.
 We are striving to make this a lifetime access course.
 As the funds trickle in, we will revisit the validity and might update it for all the enrolled learners.
 It is however no a promise!"